 Code E16 - Used only by State Rapid Response staff, this code is entered into SCWOS after Rapid Response Group Informational Sessions have been conducted.
+The number of attendees must also be recorded in the comments box (numerical entry only; no additional text).

 Code E24 - Used only by State Rapid Response staff, this code is entered into SCWOS after Rapid Response Onsite Services are provided to an employer.
+The number of attendees must also be recorded in the comments box (numerical entry only; no additional text).